-- Y’all know I love some garnish (can you believe there are none in the photos?)!
-There is nothing like adding a little color or splash of flavor to a dish before it is served.
+- There is nothing like adding a little color or splash of flavor to a dish before it is served.
 Try sprinkling a few chives or chopped parsley to your pudding after it’s baked for a little something extra.

-- Speaking of extra, chopped fresh jalapenos or canned diced green chiles make great “extras,” or add ins for this recipe.
+- Speaking of extra, chopped fresh jalapenos or canned diced green chiles make great add-ins/partners for the onions in this recipe.

 Other Holiday Side Dishes You’ll Love